Human resources: Origins of the terminology

+New terminology, and reinventions of the HR field, include People Operations, employee experience, employee success, people, and partner resources.

-Criticism of the terminology
+Criticism of terminology

-One major concern about considering people as assets or resources is that they will be commoditized, objectified, and abused.
-Human beings are not "commodities" or "resources", but are creative and social beings in a productive enterprise.
+One concern about considering people as assets or resources is that they will be commoditized, objectified, and abused.
+Critics of the term human resources would argue that human beings are not "commodities" or "resources", but are creative and social beings in a productive enterprise.
 The 2000 revision of ISO 9001, in contrast, requires identifying the processes, their sequence, and interaction, and to define and communicate responsibilities and authorities.
 In general, heavily unionized nations such as France and Germany have adopted and encouraged such approaches.
 Also, in 2001, the International Labour Organization decided to revisit and revise its 1975 Recommendation 150 on Human Resources Development, resulting in its "Labour is not a commodity" principle.
-One view of these trends is that a strong social consensus on political economy and a good social welfare system facilitate labor mobility and tend to make the entire economy more productive, as labor can develop skills and experience in various ways, and move from one enterprise to another with little controversy or difficulty in adapting.